 You need to have blood tests to make sure it’s safe to start treatment.
 You usually have these the day before or on the day you start treatment.
 You have blood tests before each round or cycle of treatment.

 - feeling or being sick (nausea and vomiting)

 - how much of the drug you have

 - how you react

 Tell your treatment team about any side effects that you have.

 When you go home

-Chemotherapy for advanced lung cancer can be difficult to cope with.
+Chemotherapy for hairy cell leukaemia can be difficult to cope with.
 Tell your doctor or nurse about any problems or side effects that you have.
-The nurse will give you telephone numbers to call if you have any problems at home.
+Your nurse will give you telephone numbers to call if you have any problems at home.